About Mariana Caplan, PhD, MFT

 In addition to the ongoing depth psychological work with clients which forms the foundation and grounding of her research, Mariana began teaching The Yoga & Psyche Method in 2006 as a way of integrating the yogic and tantric training she had received with the groundbreaking insights and methods from trauma research, somatic psychology, and neuroscience.
 Since then, she has been training psychotherapists, counselors and health professionals how to integrate yogic wisdom – including the more esoteric methods – into their clinical practice, as well as training yoga teachers and practitioners to understand essential key psychological distinctions and effective treatment methods to support psychological integration in their own personal practices and teaching.

 In 2011, Mariana began to work with a group of research interns – both yoga teachers interested in psychology, or psychologists and psychotherapists-in-training – to support the emerging of this new field of Western psychology and yoga to emerge at a more global level.
-At present, an academic article on Yoga & Psyche: The Meeting of Ancient Wisdom and Depth Psychology is awaiting publication, a hands-on workbook on The Yoga & Psyche Method is nearing completion, a book on the movement of yoga and psychology is in process, and The Yoga & Psyche Conference: The Future of Psychology - the first academic conference in the Western world on the intersection of yoga and psychology – will occur in San Francisco at The California Institute of Integral Studies in April, 2014.
+Within two years, they created online dialogue interviews, published an academic article, completed research for a book and workbook, and created The Yoga & Psyche Conference: The Future of Psychology, the first academic conference in the Western world on the intersection of yoga and psychology.
+The next Yoga & Psyche conference will be in San Francisco in Spring, 2016.

 The best is yet to come!